ionic-team/cordova-outsystems-geolocation/README.md

 This project has two packages:

-1. the cordova plugin, `com.outsystems.plugins.osgeolocation`
+1. the cordova plugin, `com.outsystems.plugins.geolocation`
 2. a wrapper consumed by the OutSystems' low-code module, `outsystems-wrapper`